mirodn/mcp-server-public-transport/README.md

 ## About

 mcp-server-public-transport is a [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction)-compatible local server that provides access to public transport data across Europe.
-Currently, it integrates APIs from UK, Switzerland and Belgium, allowing you to retrieve train connections, live departures, and bus locations.
+Currently, it integrates APIs from UK, Switzerland, Norway and Belgium, allowing you to retrieve train connections, live departures, and bus locations.

 ## Feature Implementation Status